Pumpkin Shaped Rice Krispie Treats

-Why You’ll Love Pumpkin Rice Krispie Treats
+Why You’ll Love This Recipe

 - These adorable treats are a great treat to give out as a gift.
-Wrap in fall-themed cellophane bag and some ribbon and you’ve got the perfect party favors or classroom gift.
+Wrap in a fall-themed cellophane bag and some ribbon and you’ve got the perfect party favors or classroom gift.

 - This easy recipe is perfect for kids to make on their own or to help out with in the kitchen.